themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

 ## Design Patterns

-- Design Patterns address common OOP problems.
+- In computing, Design Patterns came to address common problems in OOP.
 - 1994: *Gang Of Four* publishes [Design Patterns](http://www.amazon.com/Design-Patterns-Object-Oriented-Professional-Computing/dp/0201634988), a critical turning point in the history of OOP.
    - Features 23 classic design patterns, categorized in *creational*, *structural* and *behavioral*.
    - Many believe that "Design Patterns" term is exclusive to those 23 patterns -> not the case